julialintern/julialintern.github.io/_posts/2018-6-29-ClimateModel.md

 ---
 layout: post
-title: Basic Climate Modeling with Time Series (Part 1)
+title: Basic Climate Modeling with a Simple Sinusoidal Regression
 ---

 *This study will look at co2 measurements from ice core data over the long timescale of 120 - 800,000 years ago.
 This co2 dataset perhaps extends back further than any other...*